noahmpauls/conway-rust/README.md

 # Rust Game of Life

 This is a simulator of Conway's Game of Life in Rust, using SDL2 to render the game graphically.
+It was built as a Rust learning exercise.

 ![Simulator Example](readme/example.gif)

+Much of this code is inspired by [Ivan Yakushev's rust.game_of_life](https://github.com/iyakushev/rust.game_of_life).

 ## Build/Running